-Jennifer Butters, 51, of Lebanon, PA, is a mom of five and a weight-loss coach.
-She appeared on the Today show's Joy Fit Club with Joy Bauer to share how she went from weighing 410 pounds to 135.
+Jennifer Butters, 51, of Lebanon, Pennsylvania, is a mom of five and a weight-loss coach.
+She appeared on the TODAY show’s Joy Fit Club with Joy Bauer to share how she went from weighing 410 pounds to 135.
 Butters kindly elaborated on her story for FirstforWomen.com.

-My weight didn't become a problem until after I was married.
-With each pregnancy, I gained a staggering amount of weight--75 pounds with my first, around 45 with my second, and a CRAZY 100 pounds with my third pregnancy!
-I never seemed able to completely lose it afterwards, and like MANY women, I was still calling it "baby weight" long after the babies had grown into teens!
+My weight didn’t become a problem until after I was married.
+With each pregnancy, I gained a staggering amount of weight: 75 pounds with my first, around 45 with my second, and a crazy 100 pounds with my third pregnancy!
+I never seemed able to completely lose it afterward, and like many women, I was still calling it “baby weight” long after the babies had grown into teens.
 Plus, I had an undiagnosed thyroid problem, and that helped make it more difficult to lose weight each time I tried.

-Still, my weight didn't become out of control until I experienced several life-changing events in a span of four months.
-I lost both my parents and father-in-law, which left a hole in my heart and my life.
+Still, my weight didn’t get out of control until I experienced several life-changing events in a span of four months: I lost both of my parents and my father-in-law, which left a hole in my heart and my life.
 But instead of feeling the grief, I fed it.

-While I wouldn't eat huge quantities in front of others, I was eating large portions in private.
-Home-baked bread and noodles and rich desserts were everyday staples.
+While I wouldn’t eat huge quantities in front of others, I was eating large portions in private.
+Home-baked bread, noodles, and rich desserts were everyday staples.

 As my weight increased, hiding under the traditional Mennonite clothing of long dresses, dark stockings, bonnets, and shawls made it easier to deny what I was doing to myself.
 But soon enough, even long dresses couldn’t hide the truth: My weight was causing serious health problems.